 “Isn’t it a great honor that we get to do this?
 Can you believe we have this chance?
 I want to wish you guys the very best in this.”

-According to Mark, “If we don’t pause before these moments and recognize that we get to do something that few other people get to do — zealously relish those moments — then heaven help us.”
+Mark’s advice for law firm owners is to “pause before these moments and recognize that we get to do something that few other people get to do — zealously relish those moments.”

 The animation he displays in the courtroom is incomparable.
 Mark is known for being a gifted storyteller, which he accredits to two things: his mother and his daughters.